-The incorporation of the Pty Ltd company requires at minimum one director who is resident (if you’re not a resident of Australia it is necessary to find a director or find an organization that provides nominee directors).
+The incorporation of the proprietary company requires at minimum one director who is resident (if you’re not a resident of Australia it is necessary to find a director or find an organization that provides nominee directors).
 Pty Ltd companies can be entirely owned by foreign investors and the capital for the first share is as low as $1.

 Australian Public Companies (ASX)